RiskWithTaylor/RiskWithTaylor/README.md

 **→ Insurance | Healthcare | Public Policy | Finance**

 Long-term?
 I want to use quantitative insights to influence decision-making in **underrepresented, high-risk systems** — especially within **healthcare access and criminal justice**.

+Moreover, I want to bridge my finance backround + academia research by becoming a **future educator** at a university

 ---